Tradeoffs and Comparison Complexity

 \section{Appendix: Model Completeness and Restrictiveness}

-We adapt the completeness and restrictiveness measures in \cite{fudenberg_measuring_2022,fudenberg_how_2023} to our setting.
-We have a set of binary choice problems $\mathcal{C}$, where each $c\in \mathcal{C}$ is a vector of objective problem features.
-For each $c\in\mathcal{C}$ there is an associated outcome $q\in \Delta(\set{a,b})$ -- a distribution over the options in the choice problem; let $\mathcal{Q}$ denote the set of such distributions.
+We adapt the completeness and restrictiveness measures in \citet{fudenberg_measuring_2022,fudenberg_how_2023} to our setting.
+We have a set of binary choice problems $\mathcal{C}$, each identified by a vector of objective problem features.
+For each $c\in\mathcal{C}$ there is an associated outcome $q\in \Delta(\set{a,b})$---a distribution over the options in the choice problem; let $\mathcal{Q}\equiv \Delta(\set{a,b})$.
 Abusing notation, we will also let $q\in[0,1]$ identify the rate of choosing option $a$.